 The first instance court for all criminal matters too serious for the magistrates‘ court.
 The traditional stomping ground of the criminal barrister.

 The head of the CPS.
 Currently Max Hill QC.

 Legally qualified judge – usually a former solicitor or barrister – who sits in the magistrates’ court.
 Has the same powers as magistrates, but is able to exercise them in a fraction of the time.

 Not to be equated with income.
 Fees represent a barrister’s turnover.
 Or, more accurately, aspirational turnover, given the mathematical principle: Fees billed > Fees received.
-As a rule of thumb, I retain around 40% of my gross income.
-The rest finds its way into the pockets of Her Majesty’s Revenue and Customs, my clerks and Richard Branson.
+As a rule of thumb, I retain around 35% of my gross income.
+The rest finds its way into the pockets of Her Majesty’s Revenue and Customs, my clerks and train company shareholders.

 The General Council of the Bar (Bar Council)